surfriderfoundationeurope/surfnet/README.md

     --input_mot_file <path-to-tracking-results-for-video> \
     --write True \
     --output_name <name-of-the-output-file> \
-    --skip_frames 1
+    --skip_frames <nb-of-skipped-frames-when-tracking>
 ```

-Note that by default we set `skip_frames = 1` to lower the number of fps by two (both during tracking and for the overlay).
-You can try different parameters but you need to use the same for the tracking and the overlay.
+Note that by default we set `skip_frames = 3` in [scripts/track.sh](scripts/track.sh) so that everything is read at 6fps.
+You must use the same number when generating the overlay.
+If you set `--write False` the overlay will be directly displayed without saving to a file and you must use the keyboard to step into the next frame.